 - 2 teaspoons minced peeled fresh ginger

-- After the sauce in the bowl has cooled, add the pork, chicken, peas, onion, ginger, and salt.
+- After the sauce in the bowl has cooled, add the pork, chicken, peas, onion, ginger, and the remaining 1 teaspoon kosher salt.
 Use your hands to work all the ingredients together until well-mixed.
 It’s best to use your hands because you can get everything incorporated into the meat without making the pieces of meat too small.

-- Take out five wrappers and cover the rest with a damp dowel.
-Lay out the five wrappers like ducks in a row.
-Wet 1/2 inch of the rim of each wrapper.
-Scoop a fat teaspoon of filling into the center of each wrapper, shaping it elongated like a football to make it easier to fold.
+- Scoop 1 tablespoon of filling into the center of each wrapper, shaping it elongated like a football to make it easier to fold.
 Fold the wrapper in half like a taco and pinch the edges at the top center.
 Continue folding the dumpling using your preferred folding method (simply press the edges together or pleat to create another shape).

 - At this point, the dumplings can either be cooked immediately, covered and refrigerated for up to a couple hours, or frozen.

 - I prefer to use Shanghai-Style Dumpling Wrappers by Twin Marquis.
+These are a relatively large size, and can fit a generous amount of filling.
 Please note that wonton wrappers are not a suitable substitute for dumpling wrappers.

 - Freeze uncooked dumplings by arranging in a single layer on a tray or sheet pan.
 Freeze until firm, then transfer to freezer bags.
 Cook the dumplings either thawed or from a frozen state.
 They may require a bit longer to cook if frozen.
 Freeze leftover sauce in ice cube trays, and then transfer to a freezer bag.

 - This filling uses equal parts ground chicken and ground pork.
 If you don't eat pork for any reason, substitute with additional ground chicken.